ChiaraSapo/Experimental-robotics-laboratory-Assignment1/README.md

 ## Introduction
 The package Exp_Lab_Assignments simulates a robot dog (hypothetically MIRo) moving on a gridded plane.
 He can either sleep in his kennel, wander around or play with a simulated user.
 In order to play with the robot, the user has to say "Hey buddy" or "Play".
 If he says so, the dog approaches the person and waits for a command such as "go to 1 2", or for a pointing gesture towars a direction.
 It then goes to the desired location and comes back.
 After a while it again starts wandering around around.
-The project is implemented with a ROS structure and written in Python.
+The project is implemented with a ROS structure, written in Python, and simulated through the ROS stage platform.

 ## Software architecture and state diagrams
-The architecture is composed of five nodes:
+The architecture is composed of four nodes:
 - State manager
 - Geometry grounding
-- Planner
 - Robot motion controller
 - Print Info
 The nodes are described in the following part of the readme.